guerramarcelino/Econ203/README.md

 # Econ203
 Lab Sessions for R-users.

 Warning to Econ 203 students: you must know how to do it in Excel.
-This is for curiosity! lec1.r -- Review #1 Measures of Dispersion, problem #1
+This is for curiosity!

+lec1.r -- Review #1 Measures of Dispersion, problem #1, August 31 TA session 1